jumbojett/deis-ui/README.md

 - Manage users

 ## Install

+You should be able to:

+    deis create deis-ui
+    git push deis master

+If `DEIS_CONTROLLER_FQDN` is defined as an environment variable, it will use that when proxying API requests to the controller through the local deis-router which is assumed to be at `172.17.42.1:80`

+It will infer your domain name by querying etcd at `http://172.17.42.1:4001`, which can be overridden by specifying an `ETCD_PEER` environment variable.

 This is a little hacky.

 1. Alter line 13 in `/app/scripts/services/deisservice.js` to point towards your deis api endpoint.